fossology/fossology-python/README.rst

 See `the OpenAPI specification <https://raw.githubusercontent.com/fossology/fossology/master/src/www/ui/api/documentation/openapi.yaml>`_ used to implement this library.

-Current release is compatible with **Fossology version 4.4.0** - API version 2.0.0 (not all endpoints are supported)
+Current release is compatible with **Fossology version 4.4.0-rc2** - API version 2.0.0 (not all endpoints are supported)

    `See release notes <https://github.com/fossology/fossology-python/releases>`_ for all details.

    If you miss an API Endpoint, please open a new issue or contribute a pull request.

+   API v1 is supported too, it needs to be specified explicitly.

 Documentation
 =============